treehouse/cheatsheets/sql_basics/cheatsheet.md

 #### PostgreSQL Specific Keywords

 `LIKE` in PostgreSQL is case-sensitive.
-To case-insensitive searches do `ILIKE`.
+To do case-insensitive searches use `ILIKE`.

 ```
 SELECT * FROM contacts WHERE first_name ILIKE "%drew";